handsontable/handsontable/docs/content/guides/cell-functions/cell-renderer.md

 ## Using the renderer component within React's Context

-In this example, React's Context is used to pass the information available in the main app component to the renderer.
-In this case, we're using just the renderer, but the same principle works with editors just as well.
+In this example, React's `Context` passes information available in the main app component to the renderer.
+In this case, we're using just the renderer, but the same principle works with [editors](@/guides/cell-functions/cell-editor.md) as well.

 ::: example #example2 :react --css 1 --js 2 --tab preview
 ```css